apache/spark/docs/docker-stack/build.rst

     :end-before: [END build]

-The following example builds the production image with default extras from the latest ``v2-0-test`` version and constraints are taken from the latest version of the ``constraints-2-0`` branch in GitHub.
+The following example builds the production image with default extras from the latest ``v2-*-test`` version and constraints are taken from the latest version of the ``constraints-2-*`` branch in GitHub (for example ``v2-1-test`` branch matches ``constraints-2-1``).
 Note that this command might fail occasionally as only the "released version" constraints when building a version and "master" constraints when building master are guaranteed to work.

-.. exampleinclude:: docker-examples/customizing/github-v2-0-test.sh
+.. exampleinclude:: docker-examples/customizing/github-v2-1-test.sh
     :language: bash
     :start-after: [START build]
     :end-before: [END build]